By Marika Sboros

-The NN course looks at these grey areas and evolving concepts that many health professionals don’t accept as they don’t see these as “conventional”, say organisers.
+Thus, the NN course looks at these grey areas and evolving concepts that many health professionals don’t accept as they don’t see these as “conventional”, say organisers.

-Among questions the course covers are:
+Among questions that the course covers are:

 - What does it mean in today’s changing world for doctors to practise medicine ethically and swear an oath to “first do no harm”?